-$20,000 for training, conferences, retreats, and small income-generating projects
+The Outreach Foundation is seeking gifts totaling $20,000 for women’s conferences, training, retreats, and small income-generating projects.